Habits of Mind

 - Self and Society credits – 3 to 4

-- Additional Directions (choose from CTDI, PPDI, SIDI, SSDI)* credits – 4 to 8
+- Additional Directions (choose from CTDI, PPDI, SIDI, SSDI)* credits – bring the total Directions credits to a minimum of 20

 - Diversity** credits – 3 to 4